Piloting K12 Furniture Placement

 Methodology

 We kicked off the pilot classroom project by aligning our team with goals and vision that the District had for the new school.
-From there, we ordered furniture pieces that aligned with both what teachers wanted and what they weren’t sure about but wanted to try anyway.
+From there, we ordered furniture pieces that aligned with both what the teachers needed and what innovative layouts they were inspired to try.
 We worked in close collaboration with FMG to make this pilot project happen at no additional cost to the district.

 While the replacement school was being built, we asked the existing school to find an extra classroom that no one “owns” in which to set up the pilot classroom.
-Throughout the year, teachers cycled through the pilot classroom, testing out different layouts that aligned with student tasks for that day.
+For the better part of a semester, teachers cycled through the pilot classroom, testing out different layouts that aligned with student tasks for that day.

 Teachers collected data on how often pieces of furniture were used, and whether students were on or off task.
 That way, we could get an idea for how different furniture pieces were affecting student performance.
 Both teachers and students completed surveys where they were asked for their opinions both on the layouts, as well as each individual piece of furniture.

-The pilot classroom was in place and data was collected for a year, while the new school was under construction.
+The pilot classroom was in place and data was collected for almost a full semester, while the new school was under construction.
 The pilot classroom therefore introduced no delays to the project.

 Outcomes